amahesh98/django_flash/README.md

 ******IMPORTANT NOTES********

 Anytime you want to modify or save the ErrorManager, between session and normal code, you must convert between getFromSession() and addToSession()

-(I tried, Django doesn't seem to allow for an easier way)

 *Adding to request.session
     request.session['flash']=<instance of ErrorManager>.addToSession()